Montessori Method

 Mixed-age groups are not correlated to grades, nor are they divided in other ways according to achievement levels or normative standards.

-Principle 2: Montessori schools accommodate an extended period of uninterrupted self-chosen activity – a period during which children can choose their own activity and work undisturbed for a minimum of three hours.
+a period during which children can choose their own activity and work undisturbed for a minimum of three hours

 -